Devotion (John McLaughlin album)

 Devotion is the second album by the English jazz fusion guitarist John McLaughlin, released in 1970.
-It was recorded while McLaughlin was a member of Tony Williams Lifetime (prior to forming Mahavishnu Orchestra).
-McLaughlin was joined by his Lifetime bandmate, organist Larry Young, bass guitarist Billy Rich and former Electric Flag and Jimi Hendrix drummer Buddy Miles.
-McLaughlin was unhappy with the finished album.
-On his website, he wrote, “In 1969, I signed a contract in America for two records.
+It was recorded while McLaughlin was a member of the Tony Williams Lifetime, and features his Lifetime bandmate Larry Young (organ) alongside Jimi Hendrix's Band of Gypsys drummer Buddy Miles and Taj Mahal bassist Billy Rich.
+McLaughlin was unhappy with the final production job by Alan Douglas.

+Recording

+According to The Rolling Stone Jazz Record Guide, the album is "as close" as McLaughlin ever came to "straight rock playing."
+On his website, McLaughlin wrote, “In 1969, I signed a contract in America for two records.
 First is 'Devotion' that is destroyed by producer Alan Douglas who mixes the recording in my absence.”